StratusLab/documentation/users-tutorial/src/main/markdown/02-overview.md

 virtual machines.

-More advanced topics, such as creating customized images, are touched upon, but the reader should consult the User's Guide for more details on how to use those features.
+More advanced topics, such as creating customized images, are touched upon, but the reader should consult the [User's Guide][docs] for more details on how to use those features.

 ## Conventions